sakim5027/SeulAnKim.github.io/career.md

 Project for One-page website where Pet Owners can communicate with each other based on their location

-* Built NoSQL Database using MongoDB & Mongoose
+* Building NoSQL Database using MongoDB & Mongoose
-* Created token-based authorization and maintained secure webpage
+* Creating token-based authorization and maintained secure webpage
 * Studying how to Maintain secure webpage environment by using NGNIX

 <br/>